 Robe.
 Many visitors bring a robe and wear it between the locker rooms and the pools.
 There are hooks along the wall where you can hang them.
 A robe is not necessary, but could be helpful in cold weather.

 Water shoes.
-Unlike many other hot springs in Iceland, GeoSea is entirely man-made construction.
+Unlike many other hot springs in Iceland, this is an entirely man-made construction.
 The bottom is smooth, so you’re unlikely to stub your toe or hit rocks.
 However, the gray rocks can be hot in the summer sun.
 We just feel more comfortable in water shoes anyway.

 Biodegradable sunscreen.
 Even though you’re nearly at the Arctic Circle, it can be quite warm in the summer.
 Getting a sunburn is possible.

 Most travelers come here from Akureyri.
-From Akureyri, take Route 1 out of Akureyri through the Vaðlaheiði tunnel (note: the tunnel has tolls and speed cameras!).
-On the other side of the tunnel, take the second highway heading north (this is identified as highway 85 in the direction of Husavik).
+From Akureyri, take Route 1 through the Vaðlaheiði tunnel (note: the tunnel has tolls and speed cameras!).
+On the other side of the tunnel, take the second highway heading north–highway 85 in the direction of Husavik.

 GPS Coordinates: 66.052130, -17.361757

-The hot springs of GeoSea Geothermal Baths are open daily (including Christmas Day).
+The hot springs are open daily, including Christmas Day.
 During the peak of the summer season (May 1st to September 30th), GeoSea is open from early morning to very late at night (usually 9am-midnight).
 In the off-peak and winter season, the hours are reduced (generally noon-10pm).
 Hours can vary and be changed unexpectedly.
 We recommend consulting the GeoSea website for current opening hours.

 GeoSea is significantly less expensive than the incredibly popular Blue Lagoon near Reykjavik.
-It is also less expensive than the nearby Myvatn Nature Baths (located about 40 minutes away).
-Currently the cost of GeoSea Geothermal Sea Baths is ISK 4300 for adults and ISK 1800 for children under 16.
+It is also less expensive than the nearby Myvatn Nature Baths located about 40 minutes away.
+Currently the cost of GeoSea is ISK 4500 for adults and ISK 2000 for children under 16.

 GeoSea is a small facility and pre-booking is recommended.
-You can pre-book GeoSea admission here.
+You can pre-book admission here.